Media Arts Seminar Syllabus

 NMHU’s official policy states

-In accordance with federal law, it is university policy to comply with the Americans With Disabilities Act (ADA).
-If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Coordinator of Disability Services.
+Under federal law, it is university policy to comply with the Americans with Disabilities Act (ADA).
+If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Coordinator of Disability Services by phone at (505) 454-3250, via e-mail at camille@nmhu.edu, schedule a Zoom appointment, or visit Room 250 of the Lora Shields building on the Las Vegas campus.
+If you need the document upon which this notice appears in an alternative format, you may also contact the Coordinator of Disability Service.